akualab/occult/README.md

 * Decide: does the world need this system?
 Written in Go?
 * Implement cluster functionality.
 * Use an LRU cache (leveldb? pure go?)
-* Find a task (sponsor?) to build an app for testing a very large data set.
+* Find a task (sponsor?) to build an app for testing using a very large data set. (suggestions?)

 Thanks!
 Leo Neumeyer, May 12, 2014.
 * leo@akualab.com